-This detachment can be frustrating for those of us who value the subjective viewpoint and who look at the world through lenses of empathy and intuition, especially those whose natal charts feature the planet Neptune or the Piscean archetype quite strongly.
-For these people Mercury in Aquarius can feel somewhat cold, a point that was brought up in a recent discussion of Aquarius ruler Uranus in the Know Yourself Astrology Circle.
+The detachment of this placement can be frustrating for those of us who value the subjective viewpoint and who look at the world through lenses of empathy and intuition, especially those whose natal charts feature the planet Neptune or the Piscean archetype quite strongly.
+For these people Mercury in Aquarius can feel somewhat cold.

-A hallmark of Mercury in Aquarius is systems thinking, an ability to view the world in a holistic way.
+A hallmark of this placement is systems thinking, an ability to view the world in a holistic way.
 This is perhaps partly why Mercury in Aquarius can come across as a little detached and cold, in stark contrast to its opposite sign Leo with its focus on individuality and self-expression.

 I encountered an example of this contrast just recently, observing a discussion between two parents on the risks and benefits of childhood vaccination.
 One parent pointed out that there were several dangers that although rare can have serious consequences for the health of a small child.
 The other argued that such thinking was selfish because, while it protected the individual child from risk, it endangered the health of a large group of the child’s peers.